 Another reason to follow up with a hernia trained surgeon is a drastic increase in the pain you are experiencing from your hernia.
 If this pain is not relieved by the usual methods, then you should be evaluated for an incarcerated or strangulated hernia.

 As mentioned above, this is not a common occurrence for inguinal hernias.
-Less than 1 in 100 hernias I repair are due to emergencies However, emergency surgery for inguinal or umbilical hernia can be serious and sometimes life threatening.
+Less than 1 in 100 hernias we repair are due to emergencies However, emergency surgery for inguinal or umbilical hernia can be serious and sometimes life threatening.
 If you have symptoms from a hernia it is important to meet with a surgeon who has expertise with hernia surgery in order to schedule elective surgery.
-Click here to check out our hernia glossary for more information about different types of hernias.
+You can learn more from our hernia glossary or about the minimally invasive approach we utilize.